coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ## What is Sentry?

 Sentry is an error monitoring tool that enables developer teams to be notified rapidly when issues happen in their applications.
-At Coveo, the usage of Sentry is already widespread and most R&D teams are using it in most of their services.
+At Coveo, the usage of Sentry is already widespread and most R&D teams are using it in their services.

-Even if Prefect comes built-in with automation that allows notifications in Slack in the event of a failure of a flow, we felt this was not providing us with enough insights regarding what went wrong without having to go through our internal logs to investigate.
+Even if Prefect comes built-in with automation that allows notifications in Slack in the event of the failure of a flow, we felt this was not providing us with enough insights regarding what went wrong without having to go through our internal logs to investigate.
 Once the initial Prefect implementation was completed on our side, it rapidly became clear that we needed to implement Sentry in Prefect to make sure that the different teams using it would be alerted if